 Generally.

 ACTION ITEM: Issue guidance for NRA or other third-party free online hunter education valuation (actual cost) as donated match.
 WSFR will develop that guidance in a format to be determined (including allocation).
-Lifetime of funds will be determined in another document.
-Maybe not as simple as for program income cost-share, but it could follow that format.
+Though valuation and determination of the period of performance of the federal award may not be as simple as for program income cost-share, it could follow that format.
 Then put it through JTF communications protocol.

 Performance Reporting Questions Rauch / Smith